davranfor/clux/README.md

-# clux - Ligtweight json and json-schema library for C
+# clux - json and json-schema library for C

 ## Compile and install
 ```